 High School ELITE

-During the months June and July, Elite serves the Peoria area by volunteering at a variety of summer festivals.
-Elite groups attend festivals such as Steamboat Days, Heritage Days, and the Heart of Illinois Fair and help enforce Elite rules and guidelines in order to maintain a fun and family friendly enviornment.
+During the months of June and July, ELITE serves the Peoria area by volunteering at a variety of summer festivals.
+ELITE groups attend festivals such as Steamboat Days, Heritage Days, and the Heart of Illinois Fair and help enforce ELITE rules and guidelines in order to maintain a fun and family friendly environment.

 Trewyn K-8 School

-Elite is currently working to promote Elite rules and guidance in Trewyn Middle School in Peoria, IL.
-Various volunteer opportunies continue to be available with the Trewyn students and staff.
+ELITE is currently working to promote ELITE rules and guidance in Trewyn Middle School in Peoria, IL.
+Various volunteer opportunities continue to be available with the Trewyn students and staff.